Prize-winners at the Livingston Lord Library*

 John E. Fagg Prize for the best publication in the history of Spain and Latin America

-This prize will be conferred annually for the best publication in the history of Spain and Latin America from 2001 to 2011.
+This prize will be conferred annually for the best publication in the history of Spain and Latin America from 2001 to 2010.
+The prize is now dormant.

 John K. Fairbank Prize in East Asian History